stakater/mto-docs/content/kubernetes-resources/integration-config.md

 **TLS Secret for Ingress:**

 Create a TLS secret containing your SSL/TLS certificate and key for secure communication.
-This secret will be used for the Console, Gateway, and Keycloak ingresses.
+This secret will be used for the Console and Gateway ingresses.

 ```bash
 kubectl -n multi-tenant-operator create secret tls <tls-secret-name> --key=<path-to-key.pem> --cert=<path-to-cert.pem>